May 22, 2025

 DJs crossfade songs to keep a natural flow from song to song, but there are tons of other ways to use crossfading.
 Podcasters crossfade dialogue with musical interludes to hide edit points in a conversation, film sound editors crossfade to create natural sound effects, and musicians crossfade multiple takes together to get the best-sounding recording.
 Crossfading a fundamental audio-editing technique that you’ll want to master.

-What is crossfade?
+What is a crossfade?

 Crossfading is an audio editing technique that creates a smooth transition between two audio clips.
 When you crossfade audio, you make one audio clip fade out as the next clip simultaneously fades in.